-At HCSC, you have an obligation to report problems or concerns of ethical or compliance violations.
+At our Company, you have an obligation to report problems or concerns of ethical or compliance violations.
 While your Supervisor is usually your first and best resource for questions and concerns, you do have other options available, such as the Corporate Integrity HOTLINE or the web reporting tool.
 Both options are available 24 hours a day, 7 days a week.

-- The Corporate Integrity HOTLINE allows you to seek guidance or report those concerns by calling toll-free, 1-800-838-2552. - The web reporting tool allows you to report those same concerns in writing by going to hcsc.alertline.com.
+- The Corporate Integrity HOTLINE allows you to seek guidance or report those concerns by calling toll-free, 1-800-838-2552. - The web reporting tool allows you to report those same concerns in writing by going online.